Operation Uric: Aftermath

-The battle resulted in over 300 dead ZANLA soldiers and a number of damaged bridges, buildings and infrastructure.
-Mozambican casualties were 22 killed and 32 wounded.
-Zimbabwe Rhodesian casualties were 17 killed, which amounted to a disaster for the Rhodesian forces, despite a kill-ratio of over 20:1.
+The Rhodesian government claimed that over 300 ZANLA and Mozambican soldiers were killed and a number of bridges, buildings and infrastructure had been destroyed.
+Zimbabwe Rhodesian casualties were 15 killed, which amounted to a disaster for the Rhodesian forces, despite a kill-ratio of over 20:1.
 It became obvious to the Rhodesian Security Forces that their enemy would soon become a more legitimate fighting force than before, who were trained by their Soviet advisers, and who were now, through experience, standing their ground through air attacks unlike earlier in the war.
 Zimbabwe Rhodesian soldiers were well trained, motivated, and equipped, but international sanctions such as United Nations Security Council Resolution 232, and isolation had led to increased problems in replacing mostly aircraft, while arms and ammo were mostly plentiful in stocks.

+Mozambique's government disputed the number of casualties, stating it had killed over 50 Rhodesian soldiers and suffered no casualties of its own, which the Rhodesian government denied.
 Politically the operation led to Samora Machel putting pressure on Robert Mugabe to take part in the Lancaster House peace talks.
 Machel wanted to prevent Mozambique from being dragged further into the war with Zimbabwe Rhodesia, which had already seriously damaged its economy.